Extremely Large Telescope: Primary mirror

 Edge sensors constantly measure the positions of the primary mirror segments relative to their immediate neighbours.
 2394 position actuators (3 for each segment) use this information to adjust the system, keeping the overall surface shape unchanged against deformations caused by external factors such as wind, gravity, temperature changes and vibrations.

-In January 2017, ESO awarded the contract for the fabrication of the 4608 edge sensors to the FAMES consortium, which is composed of Fogale and Micro-Epsilon.
+In January 2017, ESO awarded the contract for the fabrication of the 4608 edge sensors to the FAMES consortium, which is composed of French company Fogale and German company Micro-Epsilon.
 These sensors can measure relative positions to an accuracy of a few nanometres, the most accurate ever used in a telescope.

-In May 2017, ESO awarded two additional contracts.
-One was awarded to Schott AG who will manufacture the blanks of the 798 segments, as well as a maintenance set of 133 additional segments.
-The latter allow segments to be removed, replaced, and recoated on a rotating basis once the ELT is in operation.
-The mirror will be cast from the same low-expansion ceramic Zerodur as the existing Very Large Telescope mirrors in Chile.
+In May 2017, ESO awarded two additional contracts for the segments of the primary mirror.
+One was awarded to the German company Schott AG who manufactures the blanks of the 798 segments, as well as a maintenance set of 133 additional segments, one for each unique segment shape in the surface.
+Once the ELT is in operation, the maintenance set allows segments to be removed, replaced, and recoated on a rotating basis without leaving temporary gaps in the surface.
+The segments were cast from the same low-expansion ceramic Zerodur as the existing Very Large Telescope mirrors in Chile.

-The other contract was awarded to the French company, Safran Reosc, a subsidiary of Safran Electronics & Defense.
-They will receive the mirror blanks from Schott, and polish one mirror segment per day to meet the 7-year deadline.
-During this process, each segment will be polished until it has no surface irregularity greater than 7.5 nm RMS.
-Afterwards, Safran Reosc will then mount, test, and complete all optical testing before delivery.
-This is the second largest contract for the ELT construction and the third-largest contract ESO has ever signed.
+The other segment contract was awarded to the French company, Safran Reosc, a subsidiary of Safran Electronics & Defense.
+They receive the mirror blanks from Schott, and polish one mirror segment per day to meet the 7-year deadline.
+During this process, each segment is polished until it has no surface irregularity greater than 7.5 nm root mean square.
+Afterward, Safran Reosc mounts, tests, and completes all optical testing before delivery.
+This is the second-largest contract for ELT construction and the third-largest contract ESO has ever signed.

-The segment support system units for the primary mirror are designed and produced by CESA (Spain) and VDL (the Netherlands).
+The segment support system units for the primary mirror were designed and are produced by CESA (Spain) and VDL (the Netherlands).
 The contracts signed with ESO also include the delivery of detailed and complete instructions and engineering drawings for their production.
 Additionally, they include the development of the procedures required to integrate the supports with the ELT glass segments; to handle and transport the segment assemblies; and to operate and maintain them.

+As of July 2023, over 70% of the mirror segment blanks and their supporting structures had been manufactured, and by early 2024 tens of segments had been polished.